 How is life on board a yacht different

 The adventure, travel and excitement and of course the money.
-And getting to work with all the people from all over the world.
-I just loved interacting with the guests and geting to know about them.
+And getting to work with people from all over the world.
+I just loved interacting with the guests and getting to know them.

 Do you have any tips for yacht chefs getting into the industry?